 37. When does blood pressure normalize in pediatric patients?

-38. What are common respiratory issues with pediatrics?
+38. What are common respiratory issues in pediatrics?

-39. What are common symptoms of respiratory issues with pediatrics?
+39. What are the common symptoms of respiratory issues in pediatrics?

-40. What are signs of respiratory distress with pediatrics?
+40. What are the signs of respiratory distress in pediatrics?

 41. What are some good questions to think about when doing a pediatric assessment?

-Gather their history, what is the chief complaint?, nutritional status, is it a new, seasonal, chronic, or recurring issue?, and what is their family, social, or environmental history?
+Gather their history, chief complaint, nutritional status, breathing issues, and family, social, or environmental history.

 42. What do we not do that is normally part of a physical assessment with babies?

-Palpation — we do not assess for vocal fremitus.
+Palpation, as we should not assess for vocal fremitus.

 43. With a pediatric physical assessment, what should you look for on inspection?

-Scoliosis, retractions, pectus carinatum (pigeon chest), pectus excavatum (sunken chest).
+Scoliosis, retractions, pectus carinatum (pigeon chest), and pectus excavatum (sunken chest).